gwu-ml1/FinalProject-Group2/Code/README.md

 The code for our keras based MLP experiments are located in `keras_mlp.py`.
 We used sklearn's `RandomizedSearchCV` class to search for the best settings for several hyperparameters, though admittedly many others could have been added.
-Included Hyperparamerters:
+Learning how easy it was (relatively speaking) to utilize sklearn both tools, and keras-based (tensorflow backed) models was a fairly eye opening experience... which is tempting me to go out and buy a better graphics card. :D